minimalmonkey/minimalmonkey.github.io/_posts/2012-07-19-css-3d-cube-tutorial.md

 }
 {% endhighlight %}

-The only important thing here is ensuring positioning is set to absolute.
+The only important thing here is ensuring positioning is set to **absolute**.
 This is so we can rotate the faces and move them about easily to create the cube – which brings us onto the next step.

 Finally, the bit where our cube comes together.
 We have to rotate our faces on certain axis, as beautifully illustrated by me on the right (that’s right I’ve got 3 arms) and move their positions to create a cube.
 We are using the size (height/width) of the faces to position them.
 Simple!